Esenby/Getting-and-Cleaning-Data/README.md

         1. The data frame is printed to the text file "trialsummary.txt", with the command: write.table(trialsummary, "trialsummary.txt", row.names=FALSE). and uploaded to the Coursera site.
-        2. All labels are explained using the method description in "features.inf.txt" in the "CODEbook.txt" in this repository.
+        2. All labels are explained in the file "CODEbook.md" in this repository according to the schemes in "features_info.txt" .

 ==================================================================
 Human Activity Recognition Using Smartphones Dataset